 Younger cats are more likely to get Chlamydia and Mycoplasma which are bacterial.
 Calicivirus is another common cause—it’s viral.
 Immune systems in young cats aren’t strong enough to fight off these problems.

 The high stress of living in a shelter can also weaken Kitty’s ability to deal with disease—even a visit to the vet can be stressful enough to threaten Kitty’s defenses.

-Older cats living in a stable home who suddenly show signs of an infection, should be taken to the vet immediately.
-The infection could just be a symptom of a larger problem – trauma to the eye or an illness.
+Older cats living in a stable home who suddenly show signs of infection should be taken to the vet immediately.
+The infection could just be a symptom of a larger problem—trauma to the eye or an illness.

 What are the symptoms of eye infection in cats?

-There are several possible symptoms for eye infection in cats.
+Below are several possible symptoms of eye infection in cats.
 Both eyes don’t need to show symptoms.
-In the early stages, only one eye may be affected
+In the early stages, only one eye may be affected.

 - Bloodshot eyes - the white of the eye shows a lot of redness.